Karam-Sabbagh/Grading-Color-Selector/README.md

 # Grading-Color-Selector
-Grading color selector is a tool for editing images. this program acsepts just png images sorry about this :p.
+Grading color selector is a tool for editing images. this program acsepts just png images sorry about this :p, but you can convert your image into png by another program so at least u can use this tool.

 And this tool's benifit is that it can changes the color of pixels all over the image that are selected by their color too but not just like selecting them by one color but its selected by a scale between two color values you put to the tool.